cloudlabguru/gcp-cloudskillboost/Develop GenAI Apps with Gemini and Streamlit/Develop GenAI Apps with Gemini and Streamlit: Challenge Lab.md

 ## Develop GenAI Apps with Gemini and Streamlit: Challenge Lab [SOLUTION]

+### Task 1.
+Use cURL to test a prompt with the API
 Run this following command in Vertex AI terminal
 ```
 gsutil cp gs://spls/gsp517/prompt.ipynb .